-2. THE CURRENT GOVERNANCE MODEL FOR POSTAL SERVICES
+2 THE CURRENT GOVERNANCE MODEL FOR POSTAL SERVICES

-The organization and activities of USPS are directed by three distinct sets of rules.
+The organization and activities of USPS are directed by three distinct sets of rules (Table 5.1).
 Legislative rules are embodied in statutes enacted by Congress.
-Regulatory rules are issued by the Postal Regulatory Commission ("the Commission").
+Regulatory rules are issued by the Postal Regulatory Commission (PRC).
 Managerial rules and decisions are made by the management of USPS.